scramjetorg/platform-pico-development/README.md

 Install [USBIPd](https://github.com/dorssel/usbipd-win/), windows software for sharing locally connected USB devices to other machines, including Hyper-V guests and WSL2.

-- Raspberry Pi Pico is reported by system as device with hardware ID `2e8a:000a`.
-- Raspberry Pi Debug Probe probe is reported by system as device with hardware ID `2e8a:000c`.

 ```
 # usbipd bind --force --hardware-id 2e8a:000a
 # usbipd bind --force --hardware-id 2e8a:000c
 ```

+!!!
+Info
+	- Raspberry Pi Pico is reported by system as device with hardware ID `2e8a:000a`.
+	- Raspberry Pi Debug Probe probe is reported by system as device with hardware ID `2e8a:000c`.

 ### On Ubuntu
 Install required packages